 One guiding principle for people undergoing infertility when trying to determine if something is affecting their chance for achieving a pregnancy is to ask: ‘If I do this, whatever it is, and I don’t get pregnant, in 10 years will I be sorry for doing whatever it is?; If the answer is yes or I don’t know, then why torture yourself with a lifetime of guilt?
 Infertility has enough stress.
 If you need that occasional drink or your morning or afternoon coffee, don’t add to your stress level by depriving yourself of these simple pleasures simply because The University of Google says it is harmful.
 The evidence says otherwise.

-To schedule an appointment with Dr. John Rinehart, contact RMI's locations in: Bloomingdale, Oak Lawn or Evanston.
-To schedule an appointment at any other of RMI's convenient Chicagoland locations contact the office's of Northbrook, Chicago, Oak Brook or Elmhurst.
-You can reach a member of the RMI team at 630-403-0074 or send a message here.
+To schedule an appointment with Dr. John Rinehart, contact RMI’s locations in Bloomingdale, Oak Lawn, or Evanston.
+To schedule, an appointment at any other of RMI’s convenient Chicagoland locations contacts the offices of Northbrook, Chicago, Oak Brook, or Elmhurst.
+You can reach a member of the RMI team at 630-954-0054 or send a message here.